About

 Amanda Ashworth1

-Amanda has 25 years’ experience in multi-disciplinary research and practice on a wide range of environmental, social and economic topics.
+Amanda has over 30 years’ experience in multi-disciplinary research and practice on a wide range of environmental, social and economic topics.
 She has considerable experience in managing complex environmental approvals for large infrastructure projects and in developing strategies and plans and evaluating their success.
-Amanda has also been involved in project direction of major engineering projects.

 Silke has over 2 decades of experience in the renewable energy industry, working with Entura for more than 15 years for Australian and international clients.